top of page

 When he turned 109, seeking stronger impact with his message, Jones partnered with Immortality Incorporated.
 They produced a lecture tour that showcased his amazing wisdom, humor and vitality.
 The centenarian vigorously preached his gospel of longevity to American audiences during an eight-month campaign of 97 total performances.

-The Jones autobiography 110 Years Positively on my own contains entertaining reminiscences filtered through the old fellow’s unflappable optimism.
+The Jones oral biography 110 Years of Walter Casey Jones contains entertaining reminiscences filtered through the old fellow’s unflappable optimism.
 The unique paths that confronted his journeys and his choices exemplify the Triumph of the Human Spirit.

 About